 - A CPU socket is a physical connector on a computer motherboard that connects to a single physical CPU.
 Some motherboards have multiple sockets and can connect multiple multicore processors (CPUs).

-- A core contains a unit containing an L1 cache and functional units needed to run programs.
-Cores can independently run programs or threads.
+- A core contains a unit containing an L1 cache and functional units needed to run applications.
+Cores can independently run applications or threads.
 One or more cores can exist on a single CPU.

 - Resource sharing